brozorec/puzzle-chaos-theory/chaos-theory.md

 Goal is to find out the index from the message space that was encrypted in the blob.

 ## Solution
 In this puzzle we can see that Bob has used same random number $k\$ is used for both $C_1\$ and $C_2\$.
-This means for different messages he has used same $C_1\$ component.
-In ElGamal encryption it is possible to compute ratio of any two ciphertext if their $C_1\$ is same,
+This means for different messages Bob has used the same $C_1\$ component and the $kPk$ part  of both $C_2\$ is the same for different $m$ we can compute the ratio of any two ciphertext as below after $kPk$, component is factored out.

 $m_1/m_2 = c_2^1/c_2^2\$

-On elliptic curves using additive homomorphism this translates to ,
+Since you cannot directly divide points on an elliptic curve as you would with numbers in a field, the concept of a "ratio" is converted through point subtraction, using the additive homomorphism of the elliptic curve group.On elliptic curves this translates to ,

 $m_1 = C_1 - C_2 + m_2 \$